JeffLuckett/ha-enviro-plus/README.md

 - **Falls back to GitHub** for development branches or specific versions
 - Creates `/opt/ha-enviro-plus` and installs dependencies
 - Prompts for MQTT host, username, and password
-- Prompts for poll interval and temperature / humidity offsets
+- Prompts for poll interval, temperature / humidity / pressure offsets, and elevation
 - Installs and starts the systemd service

 ### Alternative: Direct PyPI Install